cake-tech/cake_wallet/docs/INTEGRATION_TESTS.md

 Adding a new test secret means adding it in `tool/utils/secret_key.dart`, mapping it in `TestWallets` and asking the team lead to add the value to the CI secret.

-The slack report uses two more repository secrets, `SLACK_APP_TOKEN` (already there for the apk uploads) and `SLACK_TESTS_CHANNEL`, which is a channel id rather than a webhook.
-Both the PR gate and the funds workflow report to that one channel, the apk channel stays for builds.
-The token needs the `chat:write` scope on top of the file scopes the apk uploads use, and the app has to be reinstalled after adding it or the posts come back with `missing_scope`.
+The slack report uses two more repository secrets, `SLACK_TESTS_TOKEN` and `SLACK_TESTS_CHANNEL`, which is a channel id rather than a webhook.
+Both the PR gate and the funds workflow report through them, so every test result lands in one channel.

+That is a separate slack app from the one behind `SLACK_APP_TOKEN`, which uploads apks to the builds channel.
+They are split so each token carries only what it needs, `chat:write` for this one and the file scopes for that one, and so the name on a message says which of the two sent it.
+A post coming back `missing_scope` means the app is short the `chat:write` scope or was never reinstalled after it was added.

 ## Funds suites